-In light of the coronavirus pandemic, the government is allocating $252 million to special support programs for agricultural businesses.
+In light of the coronavirus pandemic, the government is allocating hundreds of millions of dollars to special support programs for agricultural businesses.
 Highlights of this program include:

-Canada Emergency Business Account.
-The federal government is guaranteeing interest-free loans to eligible businesses (which has recently expanded to include farmers) to help cover costs arising from the economic impact of COVID-19.
-Lines of credit up to $40,000 will be available with a 0% interest rate to businesses that spent between $20,000 and $1,500,000 total on payroll in 2019.
-If your loan is repaid by the end of 2022, then 25% of it will be forgiven.
+Canada Emergency Business Account (CEBA).
+The federal government is guaranteeing interest-free loans to eligible businesses (includes farmers) to help cover costs arising from the economic impact of COVID-19.
+Lines of credit up to $60,000 will be available with a 0% interest rate to businesses that spent between $20,000 and $1,500,000 total on payroll in 2019.
+If your loan is repaid by Dec.
+31, 2022, then 33% of it (up to $20,000) will be forgiven.
 If you previously applied under the former limit of $40,000, you can apply for a $20,000 extension.
 All applicants have until March 31, 2021 to apply through their financial institutions.

 Higher AgriStability interim payment.
 AgriStability provides financial support for farmers facing a significant decline in their net income.
 Farmers approved for support in Manitoba, Nova Scotia and New Brunswick can now receive a 75% interim payment (up from 50%).
 The government is working to bring other provinces and territories onboard.
 Visit the Agricorp website for more information.

 AgriRecovery initiatives for COVID-19.
 AgriRecovery is a federal-provincial-territorial framework for supporting agricultural producers that have been affected by natural disasters.
 During COVID-19, the government is providing extra funds to support costs incurred from food processors having to temporarily shut down.
 Costs could include having to mange a backup of cattle and hogs on farms.
 Visit the Government of Canada website for details.

 Keep reading to find out about regular agricultural financing options including private business loans, government financing, grants and more.